What will you find on this site?

 That’s what I want to do with this blog.
-Relying on almost a half century of experience playing video games, a half decade of teaching video game studies to undergraduate and graduate students, and my own scholarly research on games, literature, theater, and performance, I want to share a few ideas about what video games are, what they mean, and how they shape–and are shaped–by social, historical, political, and personal forces.
+Relying on almost a half century of experience playing games, a half decade of teaching game studies to undergraduate and graduate students, and my own scholarly research on games, literature, theater, and performance, I want to share my ideas about what games are, what they mean, and how they shape–and are shaped–by social, historical, political, and personal forces.

-In other words, I’m going to write about the stories we tell about video games, the poems we make out of them, the performances of players, the theater of sitting on a chair with a controller in hand and a screen before our eyes, the moments we spent with a handful of dice and fantasies of being a hero in an alien world.
+In other words, I’m going to write about the stories we tell about games, the poems we make out of them, the performances of players, the theater of sitting on a chair with a controller in hand and a screen before our eyes, the moments we spent with a handful of dice and fantasies of being a hero in an alien world.
 I’m going to write about the literature of play and about how we play with literature.

 Who am I?

 I’m an internationally recognized scholar of the avant-garde, the Black Arts Movement, and modern world drama, theater, and performance.
 I’ve written a couple of books: Avant-Garde Performance and the Limits of Criticism (2005), the publication that inaugurated the Critical Vanguard Studies movement, and The Avant-Garde: Race Religion War (2011), an interdisciplinary genealogy of the avant-garde concept.
 I’m the editor of the 1960s volume of the multi-volume Decades of American Playwriting series (2018), Avant-Garde Performance and Material Exchange (2011) and Ed Bullins: Twelve Plays and Selected Writings (2006).
 My essays have appeared in African American Review, modernism/modernity, New Literary History, TDR, Theatre Journal, and Theatre Survey as well as in anthologies published by Blackwell, Cambridge University, Oxford University, Palgrave Macmillan, and the University of Michigan.
 My scholarly achievements were honored by IUP in 2013 when he was awarded the prestigious IUP University Senate Distinguished Faculty Award for Research.
 I regularly review submissions to Theatre Journal, Theatre Survey, Modern Drama, African American Review, Blackwell Publishing Inc., the University of Michigan Press, Palgrave Macmillan Press, and Routledge.